FranciscoGaspar/awesome-markdown/README.md

 ### Model Monitoring

 - [LangFews](https://www.youtube.com/watch?v=9i4QrHs_dzk&ab_channel=Langfuse) - LangFews is an open-source tool for observability and analytics in LLM applications, providing insights into quality, cost, and latency through detailed execution traces and dashboards.
+- [Langfuse](https://github.com/langfuse/langfuse) - Langfuse is an open-source LLM engineering platform that facilitates the development, monitoring, evaluation, and debugging of AI applications.
+It offers features like LLM observability, prompt man...

 ### MCPs